 Fox Glacier or Te Moeka o Tuawe is a temperate maritime glacier located in Westland Tai Poutini National Park on the West Coast of New Zealand’s South Island.
 It was named in 1872 after a visit from the prime minister at the time.
 The awe-inspiring glacier will blow your mind.
 There are plenty of ways to experience the glacier.
 It was named in 1872 after a visit by the then Prime Minister of New Zealand Sir William Fox.

 Ice climbing is popular at Fox Glacier and reports indicate that the end of hike after challenging yourself is euphoric.
 If you want something a bit more chill, the Browne Fox hike goes through Chancellor Ridge, which is a great lunch stop on the hike.
 This is where you’ll find New Zealand’s highest mountains.
 There are also helicopter rides above the glacier that provide beautifully scenic views.
 Distinct Fox Glacier is an upscale hotel that is close to Lake Matheson.
-The cosy and luxury lodge has a fireplace and library that will make sure travelers relax.
+The cozy and luxury lodge has a fireplace and library that will make sure travelers relax.